-HIST 1 WESTERN CIVILIZATION TO 1600
+HIST 1 WESTERN CIVILIZATION 3 UNITS TO 1600

-Origin and development of civilization in the Mediterranean and its expansion into Europe - the Near East, Greece, Rome, the Middle Ages, Renaissance, and the Reformation.
-3 hours lecture.
+This course traces the origins and development of Western civilization from its beginnings in the Ancient Near East, the Fertile Crescent, and the Middle East, through its expansion into Greece, Rome, and the rest of Europe.
+Topics include the rise and expansion of Christianity and Islam, the Middle Ages, the Renaissance, and the Protestant Reformation.
+54 hours lecture.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: C2, D; IGETC: 3B, 4; C-ID#HIST 170
+Transfer: CSU, UC; CSU GE: C2, D6; IGETC: 3B, 4F; C-ID# HIST 170.
+Degree Applicable, Credit Grading Option: OP

-HIST 2 WESTERN CIVILIZATION SINCE 1600 3 UNITS
+HIST 2 WESTERN CIVILIZATION 3 UNITS SINCE 1600

-History of the Modern Western World: Romanticism and the Industrial Revolution to the present.
-3 hours lecture.
+This course traces the history of Western civilization from the 1600s to the present.
+Topics include the Scientific Revolution, the Enlightenment, and the Industrial Revolution; the American and French Revolutions; World Wars I and II; the Cold War and its end; and the challenges of the modern era.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: C2, D; IGETC: 3B, 4; C-ID#HIST 180
+Transfer: CSU, UC; CSU GE: C2, D6; IGETC: 3B, 4F; C-ID# HIST 180.

-HIST 7 US HISTORY THROUGH 3 UNITS RECONSTRUCT
+HIST 7 US HISTORY THROUGH 3 UNITS RECONSTRUCTION

 A survey of United States history from its pre-colonial, indigenous origins through the end of Reconstruction.
 Emphasis on (1) distinctively American patterns of political, economic, social, intellectual, and geographic developments, (2) the interaction amongst and the experiences of diverse racial, ethnic and socioeconomic groups in American History, and (3) the evolution of American institutions and ideals including the U.S. Constitution, the operations of the U.S. government, and the rights and obligations of U.S. citizens under the Constitution.
-3 hours lecture.
+54 hours lecture.
 AA GE.
-Transfer: CSU, UC; CSU GE: C2, D; IGETC: 3B, 4; C-ID#HIST 130.
+Transfer: CSU, UC; CSU GE: C2, D6; CSU AI: US1, US2; IGETC: 3B, 4F; C-ID#HIST 130.